WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 1. Click the **Permissions** tab, set all permissions to **Only authenticated users**, and then click **Save**.
 This will ensure that all operations against the **TodoItem** table require an authenticated user.
 This also simplifies the scripts in the next tutorial because they will not have to allow for the possibility of anonymous users

-1. **In Visual Studio 2012 Express for Windows 8, open the project that you created when you completed the tutorial Get started with Mobile Services <../get-started/>.**

-1. Press the F5 key to run this quickstart-based app; verify that an exception with a status code of 401 (Unauthorized) is raised.
+1. Return to Visual Studio 2012 aand press the **F5** key to run this quickstart-based app; verify that an exception with a status code of 401 (Unauthorized) is raised.
 This happens because the app is accessing Mobile Services as an unauthenticated user, but the _TodoItem_ table now requires authentication.

 Next, you will update the app to authenticate users with Live Connect before requesting resources from the mobile service.